 - Nothing in the tent will ever be the same again (and don’t even try to keep the tent).
 The playa dust will be in every crevice of your body and everything you brought with you.
 It’s not even worth trying to salvage.
 Do as Frozen Elsa did and “let it gooooo.”

 - You’ll hear EVERYTHING.
 Las Vegas may be the “city that never sleeps”, but Black Rock City is like the obnoxious younger sibling that not only won’t sleep but wants to kick you every 30 seconds to ensure that you don’t get any shut-eye either.
-If you’re in a tent you’ll be lulled to slumber by EDM (electric dance music) pumping in your eardrums and laser lights dancing across your rooftop.
+If you’re in a tent, you’ll be lulled to slumber by EDM (electronic dance music) pumping in your eardrums and laser lights dancing across your rooftop.

 Rent a campervan.
 Reserve it well in advance as every type of large vehicle within several hundred miles of Black Rock City will be booked the week of Burning Man.

 - They will think of things that you won’t.
-Like a water station for hand washing, tooth brushing, and dish washing.
-By the end of the week it will be full of gross, old food scraps and out of soap but it’s better than nothing.
+Like a water station for hand washing, tooth brushing, and dishwashing.
+By the end of the week, it will be full of gross, old food scraps and out of soap, but it’s better than nothing.

 - They help to make your first “burn” less intimidating.
 They’ve already been there and done that.

 - You’ll make friends for life.
 And they’ll probably give you a silly “burner name”.
-Mine was Rip Cord because I knew when it was time to pull it and head to a hotel.
+Mine was RipCord because I knew when it was time to pull it and head to a hotel.

-See Black Rock City from the air
+Should you see Black Rock City From the Air?

 - Airplane rides are offered daily and are free!
 There are several private pilots who offer free rides around the playa every morning.
-Theoretically you can head over to the airstrip, put your name on a list, and be up in a tiny plane in a matter of a few hours.
+Theoretically, you can head over to the airstrip, put your name on a list, and be up in a tiny plane in a matter of a few hours.

 - The view of the city from above is unreal.
 You can’t really appreciate just how immaculately the city is organized when you are in the thick of it.